Ja4e/hp-omen-gaming-wmi-dkms/README.md

 ## 🔥 Features

 * **Nvidia GPU TGP Unleashed:** Removes the artificial Total Graphics Power (TGP) limit enforced by the embedded controller, allowing your GPU to draw full wattage for maximum performance.
-* **4-Zone RGB Control:** Adds a sysfs interface to manually control the 4-zone keyboard backlight without needing external bloated software.
+* **4-Zone RGB Control:** Adds a sysfs interface to manually control the 4-zone keyboard backlight without needing external bloated software. for the lightbar haha it somehow works

 ## 🌈 Keyboard Backlight Usage